Ke'Bryan Hayes Player Props: Pirates vs. Athletics

 Ke'Bryan Hayes At The Plate

-- Hayes is batting .242 with 13 doubles, four triples, four home runs and 15 walks.
+- Hayes is hitting .242 with 13 doubles, four triples, four home runs and 15 walks.

-- Hayes is batting .450 with two homers during his last outings and is riding a four-game hitting streak.
+- Hayes will look to extend his five-game hitting streak.
+He's batting .500 with two homers during his last games.

+- In 63.6% of his 55 games this season, Hayes has picked up at least one hit.
+He's also had 15 multi-hit games.

-- Hayes has had an RBI in 13 games this year (24.1%), including six multi-RBI outings (11.1%).
-He has also driven in three or more of his team's runs in four contests.
+- Hayes has picked up an RBI in 23.6% of his games this season, with more than one RBI in 10.9% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.